 I started this piece when I was on the move and wasn’t even sure why.
 I had been travelling a bit over a few weeks and was feeling a little ungrounded.
 Part of me, maybe due to it being late Autumn, wanted to hibernate and move inwards.
 But instead, I was go go go…

 So I started on the train, choose stunning pinks and reds.
 One of the wools I used was older than the other, a little stuck together and weathered.
 For some reason, this seemed important.
-As I started weaving the brilliant red wool, I started thinking about contrasts and the two wools grew further apart.
-Yet, as I pulled uneven bits of the older wool from the bundle, I started to create little knots, circling the thread in on itself a few times and tightening.
+As I started weaving the brilliant red wool, I started thinking about contrasts.
+As I pulled uneven bits of the older wool from the bundle, I started to create little knots, circling the thread in on itself a few times and tightening.
 As I ran my fingers along the threads, the woollen bumps would interrupt the flow, a little like the bumps in the road that come up as we journey through life.

-Again, I returned to the weave, this time weave the knotted wool alongside at first, and then in and out with, the other wool.
+Again, I returned to the weave, this time weaving the knotted wool alongside each other.
 The pattern began to emerge; smooth tightly woven wool with lumps and bumps scattered like a music box.
 I loved the feel of running my fingers along the smooth and then coming up against the raised knotted bits.
 As I continued to weave like, I was still unsure as to what the piece was about, but loving the feeling and the look.

 As I continued to weave, I also thought about all those aspects of not just life, but also of myself.
 Are there gnarly aspects to my personality, mistakes I make, silly things that I do?
-Are their people that I hurt or situations where I put myself first?
-What about those aspects of myself that I don’t like; my perfection self or when I start criticising.
+Are there people that I hurt or situations where I put myself first?
+What about those aspects of myself that I don’t like; my perfectionist self or criticising self.
 I could see these knots were the knotty part of me.
 How could I be creating something that looks so beautiful, so stunning to the eye, and yet was filled with self disapproval.

 In the end, I began to see a square shaped piece emerging, filled with the beauty of the knots.
 The stunning reds and pinks blended and merged, creating a pattern of marks and notes, like a song written on a page.
 I began to see it all, all of those lines and knots and tensions, as all of those parts of me, and of life.
 These parts of me that I was so desperate to shun, to change into something better, were in fact part of my design, part of the beauty of me.